 App Introduction Video

-The user interface has five areas of interaction.
-Scroll down for more information.
+The user interface has five areas of interaction as shown in the image below.

 When the app loads, it defaults to "practice mode" which is good for trying out some ideas.
 When ready, press RECORD and start playing on the keyboard.

 - Play red keys to fill the red blocks

 - Play white keys to fill the white blocks